tammets/restrict-contributor-content/README.md

 ## Features

-- Restricts contributors from creating posts, pages, and other content types.
+- Restricts contributors from creating posts, pages, and comments.
+- Hides **Posts**, **Pages**, and **Comments** from the WordPress admin sidebar for contributors.
+- Removes the "Add New" options for posts, pages, and comments in the admin bar for contributors.
+- Blocks direct URL access to the post and page creation screens for contributors.
-- Allows contributors to create and edit H5P content.
+- Allows contributors to create and edit H5P content through the H5P plugin.

+## Usage

+Once activated, contributors will be limited to working with H5P content only.
+All other content creation options will be hidden or disabled.